HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective

-The release of Gaia DR3 has provided valuable insights into the velocity variations of HdC star atmospheres.
+Gaia DR3 has provided valuable insights into the velocity variations of HdC star atmospheres.
 Our findings confirm the initial observations made by \citet{1997MNRAS.285..266L} that RCB stars exhibit larger total RV amplitudes compared to dLHdC stars.
 However, there is no clear threshold separating these two subgroups of HdC stars.

-We have also identified an interesting trend in the maximum RV amplitude observed within each HdC temperature class.
+We identified an interesting trend in the maximum RV amplitude observed within each HdC temperature class.
 The amplitude initially decreases from HdC6 to HdC3 and 4, but then rises again with warmer temperatures.
-This trend requires further confirmation in upcoming Gaia releases, along with an increased number of visibility periods.
+This trend requires further confirmation from upcoming Gaia data releases as well through an increased number of visibility periods.
 If confirmed, this trend would suggest the existence of a general phenomenon during the evolution of HdC stars from a cold to a warm phase.
-The helium shell-burning giant stage seems to start with strong atmospheric motions that gradually diminish in intensity until reaching an effective temperature between 5000 and 6000 K. Subsequently, the atmospheric motions regain strength as the HdC star's atmosphere shrinks at warmer temperature.
+The helium shell-burning giant stage seems to start with strong atmospheric motions that gradually diminish in intensity until reaching an effective temperature between 5000 and 6000 K. Subsequently, the atmospheric motions regain strength as the HdC star's atmosphere shrinks at warmer temperatures.

-In relation to the dust production rate, we have also observed a correlation with effective temperature.
-Using two proxies to assess the photometric status of RCB stars - one from Gaia and another from the 2MASS survey - we have noted that cooler RCB stars are more likely to be in a decline phase at any given time compared to warmer RCB stars.
+In relation to the dust production rate, we also observed a correlation with the effective temperature.
+Using two proxies to assess the photometric status of RCB stars, namely, one from Gaia and another from the 2MASS survey, we noted that cooler RCB stars are more likely to be in a decline phase at any given time compared to warmer RCB stars.
 Consequently, the dust production rate appears to be highest during the cold stages of HdC stars, particularly within the HdC 5 to 7 temperature classes.
 In contrast, at warmer temperatures, the thermodynamic conditions required for producing dust particles seem to occur less frequently.